If your struggling with Narcissism Articles issues, please take our survey to see the severity

 This sort of psychological attack is not normally done in isolation but may form part of a group of strategies designed to control or designed to utterly cripple their partner.
 Over time the victim learns to doubt themselves, to no longer trust their own thinking or memory, and to start to look to their abuser for validation, direction and even their reality.

 One of the most common outward expressions of psychological attack is character assassination.
-This is where the aggressor goes out to your friends, family, co-workers, acquaintances, and any other people in society who will listen, and tries to defame you in certain ways.
+This is where the aggressor goes out to your friends, family, co-workers, acquaintances, and any other people in society who will listen, and try to defame you in certain ways.

 The stealth of this strategy is that it is done behind your back when you are not around and uses a convincing combination of truth, half-truth and lies.
-What it does is to influence and affect the perception and belief system of the target in a negative way so that they no longer have positive feelings about the person getting character assassinated.
+What it does is to influence and affect the perception and belief system of the target in a negative way so that they no longer have positive feelings about the person getting the character assassinated.

 The idea is that the aggressor gets everyone on their side and gets them to cut ties with the victim, or at least to believe negative things about them.
 It may also be used to accuse the victim of many sins which in fact are the things that the aggressor has done.
 Aggressors tend to project their own sins onto the victim and scapegoat them through character assassination with others.